 In order to address sanitary concerns for the fishing program, DCR has placed temporary rest room facilities at heavily traveled sites around the Wachusett Reservoir.
 Facilities are located at the Oakdale Rail-Trail, Old Stone Church, Gate 22, and Gate 36.
 Please protect Wachusett Reservoir's water by using these facilities.

-Shore fishing at the Sudbury Reservoir is permitted everywhere except that portion of the Reservoir closest to the dam.
-The prohibited area extends from the Route 30 Causeway around the dam to Clemmons Street in Southborough.
+Shoreline fishing at the Sudbury Reservoir is permitted everywhere except that portion of the Reservoir closest to the dam and the MWRA facilities.

 A map of the property and detailed rules can be found here: Sudbury Reservoir Fishing Map and Rules.

 Shoreline fishing is allowed along Foss Reservoir everywhere except the portion of the Reservoir closest to the dam and gatehouse.
 Neighborhood parking is available at the Foss Reservoir, however, please be respectful of residents.
 A map of the property and detailed rules can be found here: Foss Reservoir Fishing Map and Rules

 Fishing and Boating in the Wachusett Watershed

 Fishing at West Waushacum Pond, the Quag, and Muddy Pond in Sterling is permitted starting on the first Saturday in April and ending November 30.
 Ice cover may affect these dates.